bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 Notes:

-- When performing these calculations, the `DateTime` object is presumed to be in the UTC timezone.
+- When performing these calculations, the DateTime object is presumed to be in the UTC timezone.
-- When a `DateTime` is converted into EpochDays, the `Time` component becomes truncated to midnight.
+- When a DateTime is converted into EpochDays, the Time component becomes truncated to midnight.

-Similar to the `Date` object, in the next menu row, we get the following
+Similar to the Date object, in the next menu row, we get the following
 functions:

-- The `LEAP` function determines if the year of the given `DateTime` object is a leap year.
+- The `LEAP` function determines if the year of the given DateTime object is a leap year.
 It returns 1 if true, 0 otherwise.
-- The `DOW` function returns the `DayOfWeek` object from the given `DateTime`.
+- The `DOW` function returns the DayOfWeek object from the given DateTime.
-  The [`DayOfWeek`](#dayofweek-dw) object is described in more detail below.
+  The [DayOfWeek](#dayofweek-dw) object is described in more detail below.

 | **Keys**                  | **MODE `{..}`**                                  | **MODE `".."`**   |
 | -----------               | ---------------------                            | ----------------- |